At Stryve, we believe that it’s important to cross-pollinate with other professions and industries. To seek inspiration outside of marketing.

 Why do digital marketers need to think more deeply about the experience?

 Retailers and marketers are both facing a challenging environment.
 Retailers are struggling to get people into their stores, competing with the convenience and ease of online shopping, and the pressures of the Amazon.coms of the world.
 Digital marketers are facing stricter privacy regulations, increased use of adblockers and information-overloaded audiences.
 Marketing is getting harder.
-Now more than ever, both retailers and digital marketers need to focus on the experience and providing value to their audience.
+Now more than ever, both retailers and digital marketers need to focus on the experience and providing value to their target audience.

 How can digital marketers apply these learnings?